 Everyone knows the number and it doesn’t lie: 1.6 Billion images uploaded daily.
 Out of the main platforms people use to communicate daily, the top 5 (Instagram, Snapchat, Whatsapp, Facebook, Pinterest) use almost exclusively photographs.
 It is estimated that 75% of the web’s real estate is also made of images.
-Yet marketers seem to completely ignore this vast pool of extremely valuable information, choosing to rely instead on inefficient hashtags or vague keywords.
+Yet marketers seem to completely ignore mining this vast pool of extremely valuable information, choosing to rely instead on inefficient hashtags or vague keywords.

 The numbers tell the story:

 Snapchat (8,796 photos shared per second), Whatsapp (8,102 Photos shared per second), Instagram (810 photos per second), Flickr (41 photos per second), Pinterest (1,388 per second) and Facebook (208,300 per second).
 Add Tumblr, Twitter and self-publishing platforms like WordPress or Medium and the numbers keep on rising.
 Photos are, by far, the most popular mode of communication, regardless of age, sex, race or nationality.
 They carry every single type of emotions human beings care to share, along with habits, likes and dislikes, intentions, desires, and opinions.
 With photos, people share what they like to eat, wear, listen to, play with, places they like to visit and the activities they enjoy doing.
 Far more than any survey or market analysis could ever reveal.
 Yet, marketers do not take advantage of this information.